-If you’re like us, you might be wondering how it works, what the benefits are, and if this procedure is something you should incorporate into your routine.
+If you’re like us, you might be wondering how it works, what the benefits are and if this procedure is something you should incorporate into your routine.
 To get some answers, we spoke with Kaylyn Plum, a physician’s assistant and Director of Noninvasive Aesthetics at Gotham Plastic Surgery.

 The vampire facial is done through microneedling.
 Professionals use a microneedling device “to safely and precisely create controlled micro-injuries to the skin,” says Plum.
 Then platelet-rich plasma (PRP) is injected into the skin to “trigger new collagen and elastin production, break up existing scar tissue and make the skin look and feel smoother, brighter, tighter and more youthful,” explains Plum.

-Also referred to as Dermapen and MicroPen, microneedling (without the PRP) is a minimally invasive treatment that involves puncturing the skin with fine needles to promote collagen production.
+Performed using brand-name tools such as Dermapen and MicroPen, microneedling (without the PRP) is a minimally invasive treatment that involves puncturing the skin with fine needles to promote collagen production.
 Microneedling is not just exclusive to the face.
 The procedure can be performed on “all areas of the face, neck, décolletage and hands,” explains Plum.

 In short, both facial treatments improve the skin’s texture and help to reduce unwanted wrinkles.
 Healing time is the major difference between the two treatments.
 With traditional microneedling, you can expect “five to seven days of redness or downtime,” says Plum.

 Microneedling with PRP, or the vampire facial, decreases downtime to 24 hours.
 How?
-By using platelet rich plasma, “you are essentially healing the micro-injuries to the skin as they are inflicted,” explains Plum.
+By using platelet-rich plasma, “You are essentially healing the micro-injuries to the skin as they are inflicted,” explains Plum.
 “The rich growth factors and healing properties within the PRP stimulates greater collagen formation and boosts the skin’s natural healing process.”
-She emphasizes that Microneedling with PRP is superior to traditional microneedling because you can achieve better results with fewer treatments.
+She emphasizes that microneedling with PRP is superior to traditional microneedling because you can achieve better results with fewer treatments.

 “People have been utilizing microneedling treatments for many years,” says Plum.
 However, professionals have “recently discovered the greater benefits of combining microneedling with PRP.”